charlieperson/CV/README.md

 ## Education

 #### [MakerSquare]
-###### Austin, Texas &emsp; June 2016 - October 2016
+###### Austin, Texas &emsp; August 2016 - December 2016
 Four months of non-stop everything JavaScript.
 The curriculum consists of both front-end, and back-end technologies.
-Front-end tech consists of Native Javascript, AngularJS, BackboneJS, ReactJS, D3, and JQuery.
-Back-end tech consists of Node, Express, SQL, MongoDB, and BookshelfJS.
-I was able to continue learning and implementing best practices in everything I did.
+Front-end tech consists of Native Javascript, Angular, Backbone, React, D3, and JQuery.
+Back-end tech consists of Node, Express, SQL, MongoDB, and Bookshelf.
+Pair programming is a pillar at this school.
+I am able to refine this skill everyday to maximize learning, and practice working with others to solve problems.

 #### [Maker’s Academy]
 ###### London, England &emsp; October 2015 - March 2016